💼 Remote work: any place for corporate culture and sense of community?

 Virtual workplace, and the re-establishment of a sense of community

 The global virtual work ecosystem is persistently evolving under the effect of 3️⃣ converging phenomena:

 💡 The exponential technological innovation and the artificial intelligence.

 🧑✈️ A new model for the creation of value, or what we commonly call platform capitalism.

 🙌 New methods of management based on performance, autonomy, and adaptation.

-👋 Welcome to a world where virtual offices are in fine the most accurate solution to ensure the transmission of corporate cultures and to create a solid sense of community.
-Virtual offices are spaces where spontaneity is possible.
+👋 Welcome to a world where remote work and virtual offices are in fine the most accurate solution to ensure the transmission of corporate cultures and to create a solid sense of community.
+A virtual office is a space where spontaneity is possible.
 It goes without saying that co-workers need to have a space where they can share core values, a space where they feel solidarity and togetherness with other workers.
 At these spaces, we highly value the sense of community.
 The virtual office is basically the online version of your on-site workplace. 🏣

 WorkAdventure was built in this digital revolution and is part of this global virtual work ecosystem.
-It has been thought in a specific way so that everyone can create its own virtual space from scratch and customize it with endless possibilities.
-By offering a virtual office, your company is deciding to put an end to impersonal and informal chat channels and is encouraging spontaneous video social interactions.
+It has been thought in a specific way so that everyone can create its own virtual workspace from scratch and customize it with endless possibilities.
+By offering a virtual office, your company is deciding to put an end to impersonal and informal chat channels and is encouraging spontaneous social interactions in a remote work environment.
 Basically, it makes available what we thought was only possible in on-site offices.
 Let’s bring back serendipity 🥳 to our daily virtual interactions! 🤝